iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 Metric values often depend on one or more interactions with backend (not user-facing) components.
 To run an A/B/n test on a backend component, it is necessary to be able to associate a metric value (computed by the frontend component) to the version of the backend component that contributed to its computation.
 The challenge is that the frontend component often does not know which version of the backend component processed a given request.
 To address this challenge, Iter8 introduces an A/B/n SDK which provides a frontend component with two APIs:

 a. **Lookup()** - Identifies a version of a backend component to send a request to.
 Given a user session, *Lookup()* returns a track identifier that can be used to route requests.
 So long as there are no changes in configuration, the track identifier (and hence route) will be same for the same user session, guaranteeing session stickiness.
-Note that the track identifier is not a version identifier; the version associated with a track changes over time as the versions being tested chanage.
+Note that the track identifier is not a version identifier; the version associated with a track changes over time as the versions being tested change.

 b. **WriteMetric()** - Associates a metric value with a backend component.
 Given a user session, *WriteMetric()* identifies the implementing version and writes the metric to a metric store associated with that version.
 By default, Iter8 uses a Kubernetes secret to store the metrics.
 The [abnmetrics](../tasks/abnmetrics.md) experiment task can be used to read the metrics stored by *WriteMetric()*.